Serenity in Motion

 Experienced Mental Health Specialists at Your Service

-Serenity in Motion provides quality mental health counseling to individuals, couples, and families in Butte, Montana and its surrounding areas.
+Serenity in Motion provides quality mental health counseling to individuals, couples, and families in Butte and Missoula Montana and their surrounding areas.
 We also specialize in therapy for children with special needs, and their families.
 Contact us to learn more.